MlHsieh/AEPH-input-guide/README.md

 `input_loadstr.txt` provides the parameters used in the solutions, e.g. value of stress at infinity, location and value of point force, and parameters of elliptical hole/inclusion; therefore, its format varies for each `Ltype`. `loadstr` stands for "load and structure".

-> Only those I use frequently are listed here, for a full list, see appendix E.4 of the book.
+> Only those I use frequently are listed here, for a full list, see appendix E.4 of *Anisotropic elastic plate with MATLAB*.

-Its format depends on [Ltype](#Ltype) in `input_control.txt`.
+Its format depends on [Ltype](#ltype) in `input_control.txt`.

 ### Ltype=4, BEM for elliptical hole